 "parking permit" means a windshield sticker or other form issued by the Parking and Sustainable Mobility Services Department to indicate that the vehicle is registered with the University for the purpose of parking on campus

 "patrol person" means a member or designate of the Parking and Sustainable Mobility Services Department, Simon Fraser University, and includes any person having the authority of a patrol person

-“Pay by License Plate,” or grammatical variations of that term, means a system established by or on behalf of the University whereby the operator of a vehicle may pay the fee for parking in a visitor lot at a pay station in accordance with the requirements as indicated on or at the pay station.
+“Pay by License Plate”, or grammatical variations of that term, means a system established by or on behalf of the University whereby the operator of a vehicle may pay the fee for parking in an hourly lot at a pay station in accordance with the requirements as indicated on or at the pay station.

-- Pay the required fee for parking a vehicle on campus remotely by phone, tablet, or other mobile device or app in accordance with the requirements of the University’s system regarding pay by phone.
+b) Pay the required fee for parking a vehicle on campus remotely by phone, tablet, or other mobile device or app in accordance with the requirements of the University’s system regarding pay by phone

-“Pay Station” means an electronic appliance designed for the purpose of accepting payment for, and indicating a time within which the operator of a vehicle may park in a visitor lot on campus.
-A pay station may either dispense a “Ticket Vending Machine (TVM) Receipt” or allow the operator to “Pay by License Plate.”
+“Pay Station” means an electronic appliance designed for the purpose of accepting payment for, and indicating a time within which the operator of a vehicle may park in an hourly lot on campus.
+A pay station may either dispense a “Ticket Vending Machine (TVM) Receipt” or allow the operator to “Pay by License Plate”.

 "peak hours" means the time period between 8:30am and 4:30 pm Monday to Friday only

 "pedestrian area" means an area in which vehicular traffic is not permitted and is so designated by signs or obstructions as pedestrian walkways or access areas